dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/BYC2smE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of an SLA (is unlimited in osTicket.
+Above is an example of an SLA (SLAs are unlimited in osTicket).
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.
 SLA Plans can be created by going to the Admin Panel > Manage > SLA Plans.
 Each SLA plan is different this SLA has 3 severity levels sev-A (has the highest level of severity and must be resolved and closed within 1 hour of ticket intake).